oarina/oarina/README.md

 ---

 ## 🌟 Professional Background
-Five years in tech operations—support analysis, incident response and bug triage—most notably at **Coinbase** (700 + incidents managed, SLA ≤ 5 min) and **Meta/Oculus** via Cognizant & Genpact.
+Five years in tech operations—support analysis, incident response and bug triage—most notably at **Coinbase** (700 + incidents managed, SLA ≤ 5 min) and, via consulting engagements, for a **global social-media platform** and a **leading VR company**.
 I bridge product, engineering and customer teams to keep systems running and users informed.

 ---